-Mark was appointed as a Director of nib nz limited in November 2012 and nib nz insurance limited in April 2022.
+Mark was appointed as a Director of nib nz limited and nib nz holdings limited in November 2012 and nib nz insurance limited in April 2022.

 He joined nib health funds limited in October 2002 as Chief Executive Officer and led nib through its demutualisation and listing on the ASX in 2007 when he was appointed Managing Director of nib holdings limited.